Pixee-Bot-Python/jtd-codebuild-2/README.md

                             If this is set to true, the generated code will use `pydantic.dataclasses.dataclass` as a `dataclass` decorator so that you can use pydantic's validation features.
                             Otherwise, the generated code will be plain python dataclasses.
                             Defaults to `false`.
+- `use-typeddict (boolean)`: Whether to use `TypedDict` instead of `dataclass`.
+                             If this is set to true, the generated code will use `TypedDict` instead of `dataclass`.
+This property cannot be set to true if `use-pydantic` is set to true.
+Also, subscriptable option will be ignored if this is set to true.
-- `subsriptable (boolean)`: Whether to make the generated class subscriptable.
+- `subscriptable (boolean)`: Whether to make the generated class subscriptable.
                             If this is set to true, the generated class will be subscriptable so that you can access the properties of the class like `obj["property"]`.
                             Otherwise, the generated class will not be subscriptable.
                             Defaults to `false`.